The Relationship Between Content Marketing and SEO? It’s Complicated.

 Current Result Summary

-These results listed were correct on 1st September 2020, 26 days since the post went live.
+These results listed were correct on 7th Oct 2020, 64 days since the post went live.
 We’re now starting to see an impact on SERPs from our SEMRush data tracking and search console data.
 Our content marketing metrics still look better than our search metrics but they’re both heading in the right direction.
+But we’re still to see the vanity figures turn to significant traffic.

 The relationship between content marketing and search is important.
 But, all too often, it’s been considered as a lower level B2B marketing tactic by content teams.